hopthings/AskPST/README.md

 2. Keyword search with emotion/sentiment detection as fallback
 3. LLM-powered analysis of the email content
 4. Responses to complex questions beyond simple keyword matching
+5. Display of up to 2000 characters from the most relevant email
+6. Analysis of 25 emails by default (adjustable with --top-k)

 ### Using the Library Directly